cloud-hypervisor/cloud-hypervisor/docs/memory.md

 ### PCI bus

 Cloud Hypervisor supports guests with one or more PCI segments.
 The default PCI segment always has affinity to NUMA node 0.
-Be default, all other PCI segments have afffinity to NUMA node 0.
+Be default, all other PCI segments have affinity to NUMA node 0.
 The user may configure the NUMA affinity for any additional PCI segments.

 _Example_